shekelyan/sampleiterator/README.md

 Step 2:

-- simulate the *H* cold positions involved in 'cold<->hot' swaps by:
+- determine the random *H* cold positions involved in 'cold<->hot' swaps by:
   - using [order statistics](https://en.wikipedia.org/wiki/Order_statistic#Order_statistics_sampled_from_a_uniform_distribution) to generate *H* independent random numbers between *0* and *1* in descending order
   - scaling (and rounding) those *0* to *1* values to random cold positions in descending order
     - (those random cold positions correspond to integers taking the path 'cold->hot')
-  - counting repeated cold positions towards integers taking the path 'hot->cold->...->hot'
+  - counting repeated cold positions towards integers taking the path 'hot->cold->...->hot' (increasing the *L* number)

 Step 3:

-- the number *L* counts the integers that take the path 'hot->cold->...->hot' or never entered a cold position
+- the number *L* then counts the number of integers either going 'hot->hot' (counted in step 1) or 'hot->cold->...->hot' (counted in step 2)
-- select random subset of size *L* from the hot positions
+- select random subset of size *L* from the original hot positions
   - using any method that selects *L* random positions out of the *n* hot positions
     - the current algorithm uses Vitter's algorithm A from the [literature](https://dl.acm.org/doi/pdf/10.1145/23002.23003)